A Responsible Retailer

 Scotland introduced a 5p carrier bag charge in October 2014 and by the end of our financial year in March 2015 we had raised a total of £191,301.
 As in Wales, we are supporting Iceland’s children’s charity partners and the UCL Dementia Challenge

 With the introduction of a 5p charge for single-use carrier bags in England from 5 October 2015, all our stores in all parts of the UK are now raising money for good causes through carrier bag sales.
 While we expect the introduction of the charge to lead to a substantial reduction in carrier bag usage, as the Government intends, it will still generate a great deal of additional money for good causes and it is our intention to focus this in a way that could make a life-changing difference to our customers and the wider public.
-Accordingly all funds raised in England (excluding VAT) will be donated to the Iceland Foods Charitable Foundation to support the UCL Dementia Challenge.
+Accordingly all funds raised in England (excluding VAT) will be donated to the Iceland Foods Charitable Foundation to help create a new, world class Dementia Research Centre at UCL in London.
+Also supported by other retailers including Asda, Morrisons and Waitrose, this important initiative [add link to press release of 5 October] aims to meet the G8 Group challenge, following a lead from David Cameron, to find a cure for dementia by 2025.

 Against commercial whaling